Cho Yoon-kyoung

-Cho Yoon-Kyoungis an interdisciplinary researcher involved in basic science to translational research in microfluidics and nanomedicine.
+Cho Yoon-Kyoung is an interdisciplinary researcher involved in basic science to translational research in microfluidics and nanomedicine.
 She is a group leader in the Center for Soft and Living Matter at the Institute for Basic Science (IBS) and a full professor in Biomedical Engineering at the Ulsan National Institute of Science and Technology (UNIST), Ulsan, Korea.
 Cho is a member of the National Academy of Engineering of Korea and a Fellow of the Royal Society of Chemistry.

 Education

 Cho majored in chemical engineering at the Pohang University of Science and Technology (POSTECH) graduating with B.S. and M.S. in 1992 and 1994, respectively.
 She completed her Ph.D. in materials science and engineering at the University of Illinois at Urbana–Champaign in 1999, her advisor was Steve Granick.

 Career

 She worked at the Samsung Advanced Institute of Technology as a senior researcher from 1999 until 2008 where she participated in developing in vitro diagnostic devices with biomedical applications.